bryant1410/Angular/README.md

 - Controllers: MarkdownCtrl
 - Services: wizMarkdownSvc
 - Filters: wizMarkdownFltr
-- Directives: do not require postfixing wizMarkdown > becomes `wiz-markdown` in markup.
+- Directives: do not require postfixing wizMarkdown > becomes `wiz-markdown` in markup

 ###Capitalisation
 Controllers are considered classes and as such they should have a leading